jcubed22/silex_places/README.md

 ## Description

-Allows users to create a list that shows places they have been, view that list, and then delete said list.
+Allows users to create a list that shows places they have been, year they have been, length of stay, their rating, and URL to the places.
+It allows users to view that list, and then delete said list.

 ## Setup